xenserver/xenadmin/README.md

 How to build XenCenter
 ----------------------

-To build XenCenter, you not only need
+To build XenCenter, you need
  *  the source from xenadmin repository
+ *  Visual Studio 2010

-but also some libraries which we do not store in the source tree:
+and also some libraries which we do not store in the source tree:
  *  CookComputing.XmlRpcV2.dll
  *  DiscUtils.dll
  *  ICSharpCode.SharpZipLib.dll